-As of March 31, 2020, the Company has a 65% registered interest in the Duncan Lake property and has earned approximately an additional 3% interest as a result of its funding contribution to the exploration expenditures incurred for the project subsequent to Century's earn-in of its 65% interest in the property.
+As of June 30, 2020, the Company has a 65% registered interest in the Duncan Lake property and has earned approximately an additional 3% interest as a result of its funding contribution to the exploration expenditures incurred for the project subsequent to Century's earn-in of its 65% interest in the property.
+Subsequent to the balance sheet date, in July 2020, the Group has completed the registration of its 3% additional interest in the Duncan Lake property, and the Group's registered interest in the property has increased to 68%.